ojosproject/website/docs/url/meeting-reports.md

 ### Engineering

 Engineering Team has begun the Computer Aided Design Process for two systems for our Kiosk Device:

 - Kiosk Tablet
 - Mounting System

-Additionally, we have finialized our first shopping list for the prototype we will be presenting during our [2024 Symposium](https://ojosproject.org/news/symposium-2024/)
+Additionally, we have finalized our first shopping list for the prototype we will be presenting during our [2024 Symposium](/news/symposium-2024/)

 ## Previous Reports